Compensation and Benefits

 Choose an appropriate job category that most closely matches this position.

-Aim for the median compensation in a category
+Use the median compensation in a category as a starting salary.

-Reduce accordingly depending on the level we’re hiring for.
-A good rule of thumb for defining new roles is to expect a 10% salary bump between levels, and a 2% salary bump for steps within a level.
+Rule of thumb: Expect a 10% salary bump between job levels, and a 2% salary bump for steps within a level.